NOW OFFERED LIVE ONLINE!

 Robin Boudette, PhD, co-teacher: Certified Mindfulness Teacher, Clinical Psychologist, and director of Mindfulness for Everyone in Princeton, NJ.

 Location: Live Online using Zoom (contact info is emailed upon registration).

 Teacher Training and Development

-Note that there will also be an opportunity on-site and during registration to practice generosity ("dana" in Buddhist ethics) by making a contribute to our Scholarship Fund so that others without means can attend.
+Note that there will also be an opportunity during registration to practice generosity by making a contribution to our Accessibility Fund so that others with fewer means can attend.

 Payment plans are also available during registration (four equal monthly payments; no financing fee).

 With registration, you will also receive information about how to connect to this Online Zoom Event.

 For all details about our registration and cancellation policies, please see our Course Registration Policies page.

 See our entire schedule of classes, workshops, and retreats.